LMLK-seal/PyWipe/README.md

 ---

-**If GitRocket helped streamline your workflow, consider giving us a ⭐!**
+**If PyWipe helped streamline your workflow, consider giving us a ⭐!**